The mix I use on everything!

 So much so, that I found myself whipping up batch after batch for a Greek Ground Turkey Bowl, then a Greek Salad Dressing (so, so good!!), Greek Chicken Kabobs… you name it, I was sprinkling Greek seasoning onto it!!
 LOL

-What makes this mix different from all the rest is the tiny hint of cinnamon.
+It’s all about the tiny hint of cinnamon.
 It’s subtle, but it adds this lovely warmth and depth that makes the flavors pop.

 And while it looks like a lot of herbs and spices, I promise they’re all pantry staples.
 Together they make the most deliciously complex blend—way better than anything you’ll grab off the shelf!